LowellDennis/bt/README.md

 usage: bt <command> [param1 [param2 [...]]]
   where command is one of:
-      attach - Add a BIOS repository to the global repository list build - Build a BIOS for current BIOS worktree clean - Clean current BIOS worktree
+      attach - Add a BIOS repository to the global repository list build - Build a BIOS for the current BIOS worktree clean - Clean current BIOS worktree
       config - Get or set BIOS tool configuration settings create - Create a new BIOS worktree